 Here is why stress is a problem and what you can do about it.

-A small amount of stress acts as motivation to work, but too much will make working more difficult.
-This is due in part to negative health consequences of stress.
-Through increasing your heart rate, your blood pressure increases.
+A small amount of stress acts as a motivation to work, but too much will make working more difficult.
+This is due in part to the negative health consequences of stress.
+By increasing your heart rate, your blood pressure increases.

-If this is sustained over a long period of time, you risk developing coronary heart disease or suffering a stroke.
+If this is sustained over a long period, you risk developing coronary heart disease or suffering a stroke.
 As your blood pressure increases, you will find yourself finding it harder to concentrate.
 This is your body encouraging you to take a break.

 As a result, an overworked employee will find themselves taking more sick days.
 When they do come into work, they will be limited in how much they can get done.

 To cope with stress, the brain has evolved to look for distractions.
 This is why you may find your concentration dropping, making tasks harder to complete.
 The urge to look out of the window or find some other way to unwind will increase.

 This is why stressed workers often start to drink more alcohol, in an attempt to calm stress-related anxiety or simply distract themselves from work.

 When stressed, you will start feeling tired, causing you to be late to appointments.
 This in turn damages relationships as you become more irritable.
 If you’re working on a team-based activity, the cohesion and harmony of the team will be diminished, so that achieving goals become more difficult.